 "I didn't intend to kill them," Rittenhouse said during the trial.
 "I intended to stop the people who were attacking me."

 The trial stems from an incident that unfolded on Aug.
 25, 2020, during a wave of protests and riots in Kenosha following the police shooting of Jacob Blake, a 29-year-old Black man.
-Earlier that day, the then-seventeen Rittenhouse crossed state lines with an AR-15 from his home in Antioch, Illinois to allegedly defend a Kenosha car dealership from being vandalized and provide aid to people in need of medical assistance.
+Earlier that day, Rittenhouse traveled from his home in Antioch, Illinois, to allegedly defend a Kenosha car dealership from being vandalized and provide aid to people in need of medical assistance.

 While there, Rittenhouse engaged in an altercation with Joseph Rosenbaum, 36, and Anthony Huber, 26, both of whom he shot and killed.
 Rittenhouse also shot and wounded 27-year-old Gaige Grosskreutz.

 Want a daily wrap-up of all the news and commentary Salon has to offer?
 Subscribe to our morning newsletter, Crash Course.

 The verdict came after roughly 26 hours of jury deliberation spanning four days.
 During the trial, which started on November 1, jurors heard from over 30 witnesses.
 The prosecution broadly argued that Rittenhouse could not claim self-defense because Rittenhouse himself sparked the conflict with Rosenbaum, Huber, and Grosskreutz.

 "You cannot claim self-defense against a danger you create," said Kenosha County assistant district attorney Thomas Binger during his closing argument.
 "That's critical right here.
 If you're the one who's threatening others, you lose the right to claim self-defense."

 Meanwhile, the defense claimed that the trial was a "political case" that was trying to assign arbitrary blame.